 Nurses at the Rush University System for Health are on the front line of our efforts to provide quality care, receiving Magnet designation at all three of our hospital locations: Rush University Medical Center, Rush Oak Park Hospital and Rush Copley Medical Center.

 Rush University Medical Center was the first hospital in Illinois serving adults and children to receive Magnet designation.
 In 2020, the Medical Center earned its fifth consecutive Magnet designation.
-Rush Oak Park Hospital achieved Magnet designation in 2017, and Rush Copley Medical Center achieved Magnet designation in 2020.
+Rush Oak Park Hospital received its second Magnet designation in 2021, and Rush Copley Medical Center achieved Magnet designation in 2020.

 The highest recognition given for nursing excellence, the Magnet Recognition Program acknowledges health care organizations for quality patient care, nursing excellence and innovations in professional nursing practice.
 The status is a designation of the American Nurses Credentialing Center of the American Nurses Association.